The Secret World of Scientology

 Is it really dangerous or is it deliberately demonized by the media to keep the people in ignorance?

 Finally, what's so special about Scientology that attracts celebrities and people with power?
-This article gives you a tantalizing glimpse of the secret world of Scientology.
+This article gives you a tantalizing glimpse into the secret world of Scientology.

 Who is L. Ron Hubbard?